 The Jesus of history resisted the political and social realities of his day.
 Early Christians did the same.
 Neither one was necessarily successful in their aims, but what do we know about their attitudes toward the economy, immigrants, and war?
 How did Jesus and emerging Christ communities express concern for justice and peace?
 Looking at the world today, what would they say about American politics?

 The Bible, the Birth of Christianity, and Gender

 Contemporary debates about gender often appeal to early Christianity and "biblical ideals."
 But what did people in biblical times really think about gender roles?
 As it turns out, the Bible offers a variety of opinions, and the early church inherited a range of ideas and customs from both Judaism and Greek society.
 What might these insights mean for our struggles today?

 Women and the Birth of Christianity

 For centuries the Christian church insisted that its leaders be male.
 Most of Christian history is dominated by stories about male leaders.
-Yet, recent scholarship has uncovered a very different story of women and Christian origins.
+Yet, recent scholarship has uncovered a very different story about women and Christian origins.
 This seminar examines the leading role of women in the rise of Christianity and the formation of several Christian beliefs.
-Did Jesus and his first followers actually attempt to establish an egalitarian society?
+Did Jesus and his first followers seek to establish a truly egalitarian society?